 All too often, unless you are able to build your own house from the ground up, you may not get exactly what you are looking for when it comes to the bathroom.
 Maybe the tile is old and outdated, or the color scheme is all wrong, or the hardware is not your style.
 Whatever the problem, you don’t have to strip out the entire room, and your bank account, to have the bathroom you want.
 Oftentimes a few small changes can make all the difference.
 Here are five easy and inexpensive bathroom remodeling ideas for transforming your bathroom into one you love.
+Don’t forget to do your research and look for the best bathroom contractors in your area.”

 1. Painting the Walls